TRAFFIC's current board of trustees was established in 2017.

 The TRAFFIC International Board of Trustees is responsible for establishing the strategic goals and approach and for TRAFFIC's work worldwide, advising on implementation and ensuring accountability for use of financial and other resources.

-The breadth and wealth of expertise from our board helps guide TRAFFIC towards promoting a world of sustainable wildlife trade and human developmentSteven Broad, Executive Director
+The extensive experience of our board of directors helps guide TRAFFIC's work promoting sustainable wildlife trade and human developmentSteven Broad, Executive Director

 Mark Halle has devoted his entire career to environment and sustainable development, beginning with five years in the United Nations Environment Programme’s Policy Planning Division.

 He then spent four years in WWF-International’s Conservation Division, with responsibility for building its programmes in China.
 There followed fourteen years at IUCN, first in the Conservation for Development Centre (integrated into IUCN as the Field Operations Division), then first as Director of Development and, finally, as Director of Policy and Partnerships.
 He left IUCN to establish the International Institute for Sustainable Development (Europe) which he directed until retirement in 2016 and where he remains a Senior Fellow.
 Mark writes and lectures on the subject of sustainable development and sits on the board of several organisations in the field of sustainable development.
 Mark is a citizen of Switzerland, Italy and the US.

 Jeremy Eppel (co-founder Eppel Sustainability Ltd) is Senior International Advisor on the illegal wildlife trade to the World Bank’s Global Wildlife Program and to the Prince of Wales’s International Sustainability Unit.
 Until March 2016 Jeremy was Deputy Director International in the UK Government’s Department for Environment, Food and Rural Affairs (Defra).